How It Works

 to first steps

-A typical programme runs 12–18 months from contract to bringing your baby home — and you only need to be there twice.
+A typical program runs 12–18 months from contract to bringing your baby home — and you only need to be there twice.

-The process below applies to all three of our destinations — Ukraine, Georgia, and Armenia.
+The process below applies to all three of our destinations — see the surrogacy program in Ukraine, Georgia and Armenia in detail — Ukraine, Georgia, and Armenia.
 Country-specific differences are noted in the next section.

 What you do